TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 First off, if you've read this far, I'm suprised.
 Most people have the patients of a goldfish.

 I will get to the DLC's in due time.
-Please don't come yelling at me about stuff like "MuH FAvoRItE gUN iSN't GoOd yEt".
-Bitch, I do this shit fo free, so don't get your panties in a wad.
-And don't yell at me like "YoU RUinEd tHE gAMe" - you're the one who download this mod, YOU wanted this.
-I just provided it to you.
-If you don't like it, learn how to code and fine tune it to your liking.
-That's what I did - I got sick of a lot of items not being viable so I said "I can fix that".
+Please don't come yelling at me about stuff like "MuH FAvoRItE gUN iSN't GoOd yEt" or "YoU RUinEd tHE gAMe" - This is a personal project that rapidly evolved and now I'm doing a game overhaul.
+I got sick of a lot of items not being viable so I said "I can fix that".
 And now we're here.
+I appreciate anyone and everyone who plays/uses this mod, as I've spent multiple hours (15+ now) creating and fine tuning this.

+Enjoy the mod!

+- TheGigaMaster